 The Defenders of Internet Protocol Resources, Layer 8

-are described as: Government/Intelligence:
+In Layer 8 the defenders are described as: Government/Intelligence:

 They focus on Geo-political impact to policy. •Law enforcement:

 Prosecution in silos, interested in finding out who was behind the attack and being able to present enough evidence to support the attribution to a crime. •Cyber Security firms: